akudo7/kudos-gpt/README.md

 <details>
 <summary>06.
 Delete a message</summary>

-To delete a message in a discussion, you can use the `Delete` command from the `More actions…`.
+To delete a message in a discussion, the `Delete` command from the `More actions…` is available.
 <font color="red">NOTE: It is not removed from a JSON file.</font>
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_08_1.png" />